jarekratajski/etaWs/presentation/ws_material.md

 Later we will install eta  from source.

+# Exercise1

+Compilation of simple eta files.

-#  simple eta hello world
+## Exercise 1a  simple eta hello world

 Go to folder exercise1 and try to compile project.